Top 3 Popular Databases and Critical Differences: MySQL, MongoDB, and PostgreSQL

 Today there are over 340 databases used worldwide by different projects.

 They have different advantages and disadvantages and are great for different goals.
 In 2022, the top 3 popular databases are MySQL, MongoDB, and PostgreSQL.
 At MaybeWorks, developers have experience with SQL and NoSQL databases.
 MaybeWorks` vast expertise in augmenting database development teams allows us to show you the difference between 3 top popular databases.
+If you’re looking to build a custom solution, we have custom database developers ready to assist with your project.

 How do database models differ?